 Used for meetings with more than 300 users, where the spoken languages are more than 10.
 This meeting type is designed to reach a larger audience, as it allows you to broadcast your meeting through Facebook, Youtube, or IBM.

-This meeting type is used for multiple sessions that will be held under a single name.
+This meeting type allows multiple sessions to be held under a single event umbrella.
 It is based on our Ad-hoc meeting type, so the limitation applied there are valid for this one.

 Using this type you will be able to create a session in the following format:

 - Session 2: Deciding upon the meeting name

 - Session 3: Choosing the final meeting name

 So basically you choose this meeting type if you set up an event that will extend through multiple days, discussing the same subject.
 You can also have multiple sessions on the same day.

 To create a meeting on this mode, you will need to do it from the left side of the page seen when creating a meeting:

 A couple of notes about our breakout rooms:

 - We do not generate meeting links, so only the people who were invited to a breakout room can access the meeting (from the invitation email or from the KUDO account);